Burl Cain

-Nathan Burl Cain (born July 2, 1942) is the commissioner of the Mississippi Department of Corrections and the former warden at the Louisiana State Penitentiary at Angola in West Feliciana Parish, north of Baton Rouge, Louisiana.
+Nathan Burl Cain (born July 2, 1942) is an American corrections officer and prison warden who currently serves as the commissioner of the Mississippi Department of Corrections and the former warden at the Louisiana State Penitentiary at Angola in West Feliciana Parish, north of Baton Rouge, Louisiana.
 He worked there for twenty-one years, from January 1995 until his resignation in 2016.

 Biography

 Cain was reared in Pitkin in Vernon Parish in western Louisiana.
-He is the brother of James David Cain, a Republican former member of the Louisiana House of Representatives and the Louisiana State Senate, and Alton Cain.
-Commissioner Cain holds a degree from Louisiana State University and a master's degree in criminal justice from Grambling State University in Lincoln Parish.
+He is the brother of James David Cain, a former Republican member of the Louisiana House of Representatives and the Louisiana State Senate, and Alton Cain.
+Commissioner Cain holds a degree from Louisiana State University at Alexandria and a master's degree in criminal justice from Grambling State University in Lincoln Parish.

 He began his career with the Louisiana branch of the American Farm Bureau Federation.
 He was appointed as the assistant secretary of agribusiness for the Louisiana Department of Public Safety & Corrections.
 In 1981, he was appointed as the warden of the Dixon Correctional Institute (DCI).

 After fourteen years there, he was elevated to warden of the Louisiana State Penitentiary.
 After accepting the job at Angola, he continued to live on the grounds of Dixon.
 Until 2011, Cain served as the vice chairperson of the Louisiana Civil Service Commission.